Connect with the Past

 The Burk's Falls Armour & Ryerson Union Public Library first opened on January 20th, 1896!

-The Library was once located in the rear of Mrs. Dan Wilson's Millinery Store (south of the former pharmacy)
+The Library was once located in the rear of Mrs. Dan Wilson's Millinery Store (south of the former pharmacy) and above the former Fire Hall!

 Local authors have library cards here and visit regularly!